Asian Studies Major

 b.
 Electives must be distributed across three categories: Art/ Literature/ Language; Philosophy/ Theology and Religious Studies; Social Science

 a.
-Two ILC courses must be Other Area Studies courses dealing with areas outside Asia.
+Two OTHER Area Studies courses should cover areas outside Asia.

 b.
-One ILC course must focus on Methodology.
+One course must focus on Methodology (see pre-approved list).

-See below for accepted course offerings.
+See below for pre-approved course offerings.
 Other courses, with at least 60% of the content focusing on Asia, may be accepted with the permission of the Program Director.

 Code | Title | Hours |